Crossmint/n8n-nodes-crossmint/README.md

 Once installed, the "Crossmint" node will appear in your workflow editor.

-## ⚙️ Your First Crossmint Node in n8n
+## ⚙️ Your First Workflow Using Crossmint

 Once you've installed the community node, here's how to add and configure your first Crossmint node: